 But if you don’t have access to sugar free chocolate chips you could either use a sugar free bar that you break up into small pieces using a meat mallet or something similar.

 Or failing that grab a bar/block of the highest percentage dark chocolate you can find 80% or 85% is good and smash it up into small pieces.
 Obviously, your muffins will have a little extra sugar than if you’d used sugar free chips, but this is the next best thing.

-To bake these babies, I use my trusty 6 hole silicone baking trays.
+To bake these sugar free chocolate chip muffins, I use my trusty 6 hole silicone baking trays.
 You really can’t go wrong with them.
 Although they are non-stick, I am a bit paranoid and most times I still do tend to give them a light spray with coconut oil before spooning in the batter.

-Other ways to jazz up this healthy chocolate chip muffin could be:
+Other ways to jazz up these sugar free choc chip muffins could be: